dvgica/periodic/README.md

 #### JDK Implementation

-`JdkPeriodic` is the default implementation provided in `periodic-core`, which is is suitable for many use cases.
+`JdkPeriodic` is the default implementation provided in `periodic-core` which is suitable for many use cases.
 Usages of the `jdk` and `jdkFuture` methods on the `AutoUpdatingVar` and `FnRunner` companion objects create a new, non-shared `JdkPeriodic` (and thus a new thread) for each invocation.
-This will work well as long as the number of threads is not problematic for your application.
+This will work well as long as the number of created threads is not problematic for your application.

 Users with many `AutoUpdatingVar`s or `FnRunner`s may wish to share a `JdkPeriodic` between them to decrease the total number of threads used.
 In this case, the shared `JdkPeriodic` may need to be tuned based on workload.
 Specifically, users may need to provide a `ScheduledExecutorService` to the shared `JdkPeriodic` with an increased thread count (the default number of threads used by a `JdkPeriodic` is one).
 Threads in the `ScheduledExecutorService` will be blocked.

-The JDK implementation works out of the box with sync (`Identity`) or async (`scala.concurrent.Future`) update code.
+The JDK implementation works out of the box with sync (`Identity`) or async (`scala.concurrent.Future`) functions.
 If usage with another effect is desired, provide a typeclass implementation of `ca.dvgi.periodic.jdk.Eval`.

 #### Pekko Streams Implementation

 The Pekko Streams implementation is completely non-blocking and does not need additional resources besides an `ActorSystem`.
 A single `PekkoStreamsPeriodic` can be shared by many `AutoUpdatingVar`s and `FnRunner`s without requiring tuning.
 It is recommended if you are already using Pekko or don't mind the extra dependency.
+As usual with Pekko-based code, user-provided functions should not block.

 The Pekko Streams implementation only works with `scala.concurrent.Future`.